 The model allows control forces to be

 calculated without the need to monitor applied loading and

-this greatly reduces the complexity and cost for DIY systems
+this greatly reduces the complexity and cost for self-build systems

 by avoiding the need for force sensors in the controls.